 How To Write Sloan’s Pre-Interview Essays

-If you submitted a Round 1 application to MIT Sloan’s MBA program – or perhaps you are planning to apply in Round 2 – you may have been surprised as to how little you were required to write.
-While many of Sloan’s peer programs require several 400- to 500-word essays, Sloan’s only written requirement is a 300-word ‘cover letter’.
-That is, until the interview stage.
-For those selected to interview, Sloan requires two additional 250-word essays.
-Wondering how to write Sloan’s pre-interview essays?
+Did you submit a Round 1 application to MIT Sloan’s MBA program?
+Or perhaps you plan to apply in Round 2?
+You may have felt surprised.
+You needed to write so little.
+Many of Sloan’s peer programs require several essays.
+These are 400- to 500-word essays.
+Sloan requires only one thing.
+Sloan asks for a 300-word ‘cover letter’ at this stage.
+Requirements change after the interview.
+For those who gain selection for an interview, Sloan requires more.
+Two additional 250-word essays.
+Do you wonder how to write them?
 We’ve got you covered.

 Sloan’s Pre-Interview Essay Questions